 1. KNOW THE MAGAZINE - It may seem hard to believe, but I occasionally get emails from people who want to contribute, but have clearly never laid eyes on the magazine, apart from possibly spotting a pic of it on Instagram!
 Before even thinking of ideas to pitch, make sure you know the magazine really well.
 Most magazines will have a loose structure that they adhere to each issue, so you'll be able to see a pattern for the regular features, and for the types of topics and style of article they run.
 The majority of 91 Magazine focusses on spaces - homes, shops, cafes, restaurants, creative workspaces etc. - so for example, it is unlikely we will run a feature solely on an online business, although if the owner has a lovely home, this could work for a home tour.
 If you have a great idea but not sure it would fit in the magazine, then perhaps suggest it might suit our blog instead.
 (Again, make sure to get to know the blog content too!)

 2. PLAN AHEAD - All magazines work quite far in advance, most are putting together their Christmas editions in the summer.
-At 91, we publish two print editions a year - S/S and A/W. We are actually hoping to move our publishing dates ahead by a month, so it should be that S/S will publish in April and A/W in October.
+At 91, we publish two print editions a year - S/S and A/W. S/S publishes in April and A/W in October.
 That means, that we are planning each issue at least 6 months in advance.
-So for example, if you are interested in contributing to our S/S 18 issue, then you would need to start thinking about submitting ideas for this fairly soon, as we will have our editorial meeting to plan the content in October.
+So for example, if you are interested in contributing to our S/S issue, then you would need to start thinking about submitting ideas for this in the Autumn, as we will have our editorial meeting to plan the content in October.

 3. JOIN OUR MAILING LISTS - We have a contributors mailing list, and this is how I contact our contributors as a group to let them know when we are looking for content, when we are looking for a contributor to cover an event or shoot something, and generally keep you abreast of the projects we are planning etc. If you are keen to be added to this, then please email me (email@example.com) and tell me a little bit about your work, with links to it ideally.
 It's also worth being on our general mailing list, as this goes out once a month and keeps you in the loop about what kind of content we are sharing on our blog, when our new issues arrive etc. You can register your email address for that here.

 4. CONSIDER PITCHING FOR OUR OTHER PLATFORMS - As we only publish the print magazine twice a year, it is worth considering contributing to our other ongoing platforms, so that we can work together regularly.
 We currently post on the 91 Magazine blog twice a week, so there are lots of opportunities to write guest posts.
-We aren't able to pay for blog posts (yet), but it is a good idea to start with this, as it helps for us to get to know your work, and we are then more likely to be comfortable commissioning you for the magazine.
-We have also just started creating a quarterly e-zine - Seek Inspire Create by 91 Magazine - which is a 12 page digital magazine, exclusively for our mailing lists subscribers.
+We can only offer a minimal fee for blog posts, generally just to cover minor expenses, but it is a good idea to start with this, as it helps for us to get to know your work, and we are then more likely to be comfortable commissioning you for the magazine.
+We also publish a quarterly e-zine - Seek Inspire Create by 91 Magazine - which is a 12 page digital magazine, which is free for our mailing lists subscribers.
 (Another good reason to sign up!)
-This will publish in Aug, Nov, Feb and May.
+This publishes in Aug, Nov, Feb and May.
 We do pay a small fee for print magazine features and a very small fee for the e-zine, but we are always striving to grow the magazine and increase fees over time.

 5. FOLLOW AND ENGAGE ON SOCIAL - It always helps to engage socially first as we will then potentially know of you and your work before you get in touch.
 This is absolutely not mandatory, and you certainly won't get priority this way, but it is definitely nice to engage and chat like this.
 You can find 91 on Instagram, Facebook, Twitter and Pinterest.